-Let’s look at a few examples of how individual Americans would compute their income tax liabilities:
+Let’s look at a few examples of how individual Americans’ tax burdens differ based on their tax rates and tax breaks.

 Scenario 2: Higher earning individual receiving the child tax credit